A young researcher from Hong Kong has recently released a groundbreaking study that legitimises immunotherapy as a cancer treatment.

 Dr. Chow Kwan Ting, a young researcher from the City University of Hong Kong’s Department of Biomedical Sciences, has recently released a study that focuses on immunotherapeutic strategy as a way to treat certain types of lymphoma and leukaemia.
 Her research has been approved for clinical use overseas.

-INKLINE caught up with Dr. Ting to know more about the groundbreaking study, the significance of the research, and her word of advice for aspiring scientists.
+INKLINE caught up with Dr. Chow to know more about the groundbreaking study, the significance of the research, and her word of advice for aspiring scientists.

 INKLINE: Cancer immunotherapy has known to be increasingly popular in recent years.
 What do you think are the factors that led to this?